Brooke Fletcher: Early life and college

 Fletcher was born in Milwaukee, Wisconsin while her dad was playing for the Milwaukee Brewers.
 Her family moved to Georgia when she was two.
 She graduated from Starr's Mill High School in 2010, and went to Auburn University.
 She majored in business marketing and minored in Spanish, was in a sorority, Phi Mu and was involved in Auburn’s television station, Eagle Eye TV.

 Career

 Pageantry

 She was Miss Georgia USA in 2015 and Miss Georgia Teen USA in 2009, and first runner-up for Miss Teen USA 2009.
 In Miss USA 2015, Fletcher competed against fellow future sportscaster Katie George of Kentucky.

 Sports reporting

-Fletcher started her career at ESPN in production then covered college sports on ESPNU and the SEC Network.
+Fletcher started her career with the USPBL in Michigan as a sideline reporter.
+These ESPN broadcasts were produced by Go Live Sports Cast for ESPN then covered college sports on ESPNU and the SEC Network.
 In 2018, she joined Bally Sports Detroit as a host and reporter on Tigers, Red Wings, and Pistons broadcasts.
 She left Bally Sports Detroit in 2022 to co-host The Rally on Bally Sports.
 She also joined Apple TV+ for its coverage of the Major League Baseball games and the Big Ten Network for their college football coverage in 2022.
 In 2025, Fletcher joined Chicago Sports Network to cover the Chicago White Sox, one of the teams her father Scott Fletcher played for.

+Fletcher became the first woman in White Sox history to work a full game as a color analyst for the broadcast June 23, 2026 for the White Sox playing the Cleveland Guardians.